lanukim/lanukim.github.io/index.md

 ## About

-I am an assistant professor in the school of humanities and social sciences ([Link](https://hss.kaist.ac.kr/boards/view/fulltime_professor_en/89)) and a joint professor in the school of computing ([Link](https://cs.kaist.ac.kr/people/view?idx=620&kind=faculty&menu=171)), Korea Advanced Institute of Science and Technology (KAIST).
+I am an assistant professor in the school of humanities and social sciences ([Link](https://hss.kaist.ac.kr/boards/view/fulltime_professor_en/89)) and a joint professor in the school of computing ([Link](https://cs.kaist.ac.kr/people/view?idx=620&kind=faculty&menu=171)) and the graduate school of data science, Korea Advanced Institute of Science and Technology (KAIST).
 After finishing my sociology PhD at the University of Washington, I was a postdoctoral fellow and data science scholar at Stanford University.
 My research broadly contributes to the theoretical understanding of academic knowledge creation by mainly examining the impact of academic search engines, gender inequality in higher education, and the social structure of knowledge construction.
 To investigate, I utilize new big data sources, innovative analytical strategies, natural language processing, and advanced statistical methods and work with interdisciplinary research teams.
 I am always open to new collaboration opportunities.
 Please contact me via email if you are interested.

 ## Research Interest Keywords
 Computational Social Science; Science of Science; Sociology of Knowledge; Data Science; Gender; Inequality; Social Network Analysis; Technology and Society

+## Academic Appointments
+2018-2021 **Postdoctoral fellow**.
+Graduate School of Education, Stanford University.
+2021- **Assistant professor**.
+School of Digital Humanities and Computational Social Sciences, KAIST 2021- **Joint professor**, School of Computing, KAIST 2023- **Joint professor**, Graduate School of Data Science, KAIST

 ## Education
-**Postdoctoral fellow**.
-2018-2021.
-Graduate School of Education, Stanford University.
 **Ph.D.** 2018.
 Sociology, University of Washington.
 **M.A.** 2014.
 Sociology, University of Washington.
 **B.A.** 2007.
 Sociology and economics, Seoul National University.

-## Recent Publications
+## Selected Publications

 **Lanu Kim**, Sanne Smith, Linus Dahlander, and Daniel A. McFarland.
 2022.
 “Networking a career: Individual adaptation in the network ecology of faculty.” _Social Networks_ (online).
 [Link](https://doi.org/10.1016/j.socnet.2022.04.002)

 **Lanu Kim**, Daniel Scott Smith, Bas Hofstra, and Daniel A. McFarland.
 2022.
 “Gendered Knowledge in Fields and Academic Careers.” _Research Policy_ 51(1).
 [Link](https://doi.org/10.1016/j.respol.2021.104411)

-Risi, Stephan, Mathias W. Nielsen, Emma Kerr, Emer Brady, **Lanu Kim**, Daniel A. McFarland, Dan Jurafsky, James Zou, and Londa Schiebinger.
-2022.
-“Diversifying history: A large-scale analysis of changes in researcher demographics and scholarly agendas.” _PloS one_ 17(1): e0262027.
-[Link](https://doi.org/10.1371/journal.pone.0262027)

-Hansen, Ryan N., Basil Matthew Saour, Brian Serafini, Blake Hannaford, **Lanu Kim**, Takayoshi Kohno, Ryan James, Wayne Monsky, and Stephen P. Seslar.
-2021.
-"Opportunities and Barriers to Rural Telerobotic Surgical Health Care in 2021: Report and Research Agenda from a Stakeholder Workshop." _Telemedicine and e-Health_ Published online.
-[Link](https://doi.org/10.1089/tmj.2021.0378)

-Yoon, Soo-Yeon, Sojung Lim, and **Lanu Kim**.
-2021.
-“Labour Market Uncertainty and the Economic Foundations of Marriage in South Korea.” _Asian Population Studies_ Published online.
-[Link](https://www.tandfonline.com/doi/abs/10.1080/17441730.2021.1932065)

-**Lanu Kim**.
-2021.
-“Geographical Locations of Occupations and Information and Communication Technology: Do Online Tools Impact Where People in the U.S. Live and Work?” _Sage open._ [Link](https://doi.org/10.1177/21582440211037663)

 **Lanu Kim**, Christopher Adolph, Jevin West, and Katherine Stovel.
 2020.
 “The Influence of Changing Marginals on Measures of Inequality in Scholarly Citations: Evidence of Bias and a Resampling Correction.” _Sociological Science_ 7:314-341.
 [Link](https://sociologicalscience.com/articles-v7-13-314/)